 - At the end, the session is either cleared or invalidated compared to session rules.

-Online proctoring solutions can provide instructors with exam recordings for each person who completed the assessment, as well as reports that offer insights into learner performance.
+Online proctoring solutions can provide instructors with a record of each person who completed the assessment, as well as reports that offer insights into learner performance.
 Instructors can use this information to understand engagement patterns and trends, identify challenges individual students or groups may be having, and assess how well people responded to different types of questions.

-Online proctoring solutions don’t have to rely solely on algorithms.
-Some may have human proctors audit and provide professional reviews of the results of their automated solutions to eliminate false positives or anything that might contaminate the results of an assessment report.
+Proctoring software solutions such as Integrity Advocate, don’t have to rely solely on algorithms and can include human proctor audits and provide professional reviews of sessions to eliminate false positives or anything that might contaminate the results of an assessment report.